 In 2001, Alliance for Cancer Gene Therapy (ACGT) was founded as one of the first and only nonprofit organizations committed to pursuing advancements in cancer cell and gene therapy.

-Over the past two-plus decades, ACGT has awarded 67 research grants totaling $34.2 million to 63 of the brightest scientists.
+Over the past two-plus decades, ACGT has awarded 69 research grants and invested more than than $37 million in research, awarding grants to 67 of the brightest scientists.
 Brain cancer is at the top of the priority list for ACGT.
-The research foundation has funded 14 brain tumor projects, the most of any type of cancer, totaling $6.75 million.
+The research foundation has funded 15 brain tumor projects, the most of any type of cancer, totaling more than $8 million.

 ACGT also recently invested $2.25 million as part of a collaboration with the Parker Institute for Cancer Immunotherapy and the Cancer Research Institute to improve our understanding of glioblastoma and provide scientists with the largest database of patient tissue samples for research.